-Following his investigation, the Receiver filed his Motion to (i) Approve Determination of Brokerage Account Margin Obligation; (ii) Partially Liquidate Investor Accounts to Satisfy Margin Obligations; (iii) Repay Remaining Margin Balance; and (iv) Transfer Majority of Remaining Receivership Cash Assets to Fiduciary Bank Accounts (the "Motion to Liquidate") (Doc.
+Following his investigation, the Receiver filed his Motion to (i) Approve Determination of Brokerage Account Margin Obligation; (ii) Partially Liquidate Investor Accounts to Satisfy Margin Obligations; (iii) Repay Remaining Margin Balance; and (iv) Transfer Majority of Remaining Receivership Cash Assets to Fiduciary Bank Accounts (the "Fogarty Motion") (Doc.
 108) which, in relevant part, sought a declaration that the Fogarty Family was responsible for a significant portion of the approximately \$12 million in margin obligations present in the Interactive Brokers account.
 The Receiver also sought to partially liquidate assets from one of the Fogarty Family's sub-accounts to pay off the margin debt.

-The Receiver remained in frequent communication with the Fogarty Family both before and after filing the Motion to Liquidate.
-These communications eventually resulted in a settlement agreement which will allow Kinetic Funds to avoid nearly \$8 million of the roughly \$12 million in margin obligations owed to Interactive Brokers as of the date of the Receiver's appointment through a combination of payments from the Fogarty Family to the Receivership Estate and the Fogarty Family's assumption of margin obligations.
-On September 30, 2020, the Receiver filed the Settlement Motion (Doc.
-141) which remains pending.
-The motion also seeks authority to repay the remaining KF2028 Margin Balance and transfer the net proceeds to the Receiver's fiduciary accounts.
+The Receiver remained in frequent communication with the Fogarty Family both before and after filing the Fogarty Motion.
+These communications eventually resulted in a settlement agreement that allowed Kinetic Funds to avoid nearly \$8 million of the roughly \$12 million in margin obligations owed to Interactive Brokers as of the date of the Receiver's appointment through a combination of payments from the Fogarty Family to the Receivership Estate and the Fogarty Family's assumption of margin obligations.
+The Receiver's motion seeking approval of that settlement (Doc.
+141) was granted by the Court on November 5, 2020 (Doc.
+152).
+The Court's Order provided, in relevant part, for (i) the Fogarty Family's payment of \$3,472,685.90 to the Receiver (the "Settlement Payment"); (ii) the Fogarty Family's assumption of more than \$4 million in margin obligations; (iii) the transfer of the Fogarty Family's sub-accounts to their possession; and (iv) the Receiver's repayment of the remaining margin obligations (which outlay was effectively reduced by the receipt of the Settlement Payment) and transfer of the net account proceeds to the Receiver's fiduciary bank accounts.